wonderpond/wonderpond.github.io/README.md

 The games

-GameSubjectGradesSkillsLily pad leapMathK to 2Skip counting by 1s, 2s, 5s, 10sWord splashSpelling3 to 5Coming soonTime to ribbitMathK to 2Coming soon
+GameSubjectGradesSkillsLily pad leapMathK to 2Skip counting by 1s, 2s, 5s, and 10sWord splashSpelling3 to 5Commonly misspelled words, team showdownTime to ribbitMathK to 2Telling time to the hour, half hour, and five minutesRibbit recessMovementK to 5Whole-class brain breaks and stretchesPond chorusMusicK to 5Pitch memory and rhythm reading

 Meet the pond friends